oliverschwendener/ueli/CONTRIBUTING.md

 ### Coding style

 Please use [eslint](.eslintrc.json) to verify that your contribution matches our coding style.
-Additionally we use [prettier](.prettierrc) to auto-format the code.
+Additionally, we use [prettier](.prettierrc) to auto-format the code.
 All pull requests that don't match the coding style won't be accepted.